rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <span class="caption">Figure 14-7: Front page of the documentation for `art`
 that lists the `kinds` and `utils` modules</span>

-Note that the `PrimaryColor` and `SecondaryColor` types aren't listed on the front page, nor is the `mix` function.
+Note that the `PrimaryColor` and `SecondaryColor` types aren’t listed on the front page, nor is the `mix` function.
 We have to click on `kinds` and `utils` in order to see them.

-Another crate depending on this library would need `use` statements that import the items from `art` including specifying the module structure that's currently defined.
+Another crate depending on this library would need `use` statements that import the items from `art` including specifying the module structure that’s currently defined.
 Listing 14-8 shows an example of a crate that uses the `PrimaryColor` and `mix` items from the `art` crate: